MarioMingarro/ClimaRep/README.md

 This function calculates Mahalanobis-based Climate Representativeness for input polygon within a defined area.

 Representativeness is assessed by comparing the multivariate climate conditions of each cell, of the reference climate space (`climate_variables`), with the climate conditions within each specific input `polygon`.
+The CRS of `polygon` will be used as the reference system.

 `mh_rep(polygon, col_name, climate_variables, th, dir_output, save_raw)`